 - Our practice will exhibit clinical quality improvement in all aspects of care.

 - We train APCs in a model of healthcare that includes integrated teams for same day and planned care visits utilizing preventive, acute and chronic care models.

 - Three (3) residency positions are available for our year-long full-time program starting in the Fall of each year and includes an additional orientation period.
-Our program coordinators will guide you through the process of licensing so you become fully credentialed with our organization prior to your start date.

 - Residents will experience 1000+ patient care opportunities to develop a comprehensive treatment plan under the guidance of a preceptor using the Healthcare Team concept of care (1500 + clinical hours).
 This residency also includes newer graduates who are already licensed and licensed clinicians changing focus of practice to primary care.